ZM XMAG2 105 elementów

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or very modern machines.
+- Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: